Managing Your Library

 Automatic Saving

-When you generate a sermon outline, it is saved to your library automatically.
+When you generate a sermon starter, it is saved to your library automatically.
 You do not need to click a save button -- the outline is stored as soon as generation completes.
 If you are signed in, your library persists across devices and sessions.

 If generation fails or times out, the outline is not saved (and it does not count toward your monthly limit).